chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ~~~

 And then try accessing the website again.
 Any emails that are then sent from CCM should then contain valid links back to the site.

+### The remote server returned an unexpected response: (413) Request Entity Too Large

+When reporting a larger number of packages (approximately 200), this error may be reported.
+This is due to the size of the information, in bytes, being too large to send between the Chocolatey Agent Service and the Chocolatey Central Management Service.
+This has been identified as a [bug](https://github.com/chocolatey/chocolatey-licensed-issues/issues/95), which is due to be corrected in version 0.1.1 of Chocolatey Central Managment

+### ERROR: Cannot index into a null array

+This error can be reported when installing the Chocolatey Central Management Service.
+This can happen depending on the netsh binding that are currently present on the machine that is being installed on.
+If for example, you have enabled SNI on a website on the machine that you are installing onto, then this error may occur.
+This has been identified as a [bug](https://github.com/chocolatey/chocolatey-licensed-issues/issues/96), which is due to be corrected in version 0.1.1 of Chocolatey Central Management.